habibdraft/tmdb/README.md

-# The Movie Database ETL
+# The Movie Database pipeline

 Python ETL:
 1. tmdb.py - Extract data from themoviedb.org database, create fact and dimension tables, and write to csv